peterjc/thapbi-pict/docs/worked_example/index.rst

 Here we will run over the same process using real data, calling the individual commands within the default pipeline - and include metadata for reporting.
-We finish with the equivalent all-in-one pipeline command.
+We then run the equivalent all-in-one pipeline command.

-Additionally, the sample data includes some positive controls, so we can look at assessing the classifier performance.
+Finally, since the sample data includes some positive controls, we can look at assessing the classifier performance.

 .. toctree::
    :maxdepth: 1